cis-ncbj/app-service-api/Docs/overview.rst

   + type - defines type of variable, one of ("int", "float", "string")
   + default - default value
   + values - array with allowed values.
-For int and float exactly two elemets are required: min and max.
+For int and float exactly two elements are required: min and max.
 For string array defines a list of allowed values.
 Allowed strings can contain national characters [NOT IMPLEMENTED YET].

 * sets - predefined sets of variable values.
 Each set is a dictionary of "variable name":"value" pairs.
 Values have to be valid according to variable definition in "variables" dictionary.
-Variables not defined in a set will use default values unless provided explicitely.
-Values for variables defined in a set can be overriden by specifying them explicitely in the input data.
+Variables not defined in a set will use default values unless provided explicitly.
+Values for variables defined in a set can be overridden by specifying them explicitly in the input data.

 Keep in mind that JSON unlike Python does not allow dangling ',' separators.